sproshchaev/2022-05-otus-spring-sproshchaev/spring-06-books/README.md

 "cc" - Create a new book comment (Crud), example: cc --idBook 1 --comment 'I read the book with pleasure :)'
 "gcbi" - Get comment by its id (cRud), example: gcbi --id 1 "gibс" - Getting an id by comment, example: gibс --comment 'The Pilgrims Progress — is a very interesting book!'
+"gacbbi" - Get all comments on the book by id
 "uc" - Update comment by id (crUd), example: uc --id 1 --comment 'New comment' "dc" - Deleting the selected comment by id (cruD), example: dc --id 1